 It requires multiple teams to look at the data from different perspectives, which are difficult to reconcile, resulting in a very complex, manual, and time-consuming process.
 By using a data-driven platform that can switch automatically between those views (calendars, currencies, hierarchies) to develop and refine their financial plans, retailers can collaborate better and more efficiently, ultimately driving better business outcomes.
 But what do planning platforms bring to the MFP process?

-Webinar: A Future-proof approach to Merchandise Financial Planning
+Future-proof your Merchandise Financial Planning

 About the author

 o9 Solutions is a leading AI-powered platform for integrated business planning and decision-making for the enterprise.
 Whether it is driving demand, aligning demand and supply, or optimizing commercial initiatives, any planning process can be made faster and smarter with o9’s AI-powered digital solutions. o9 brings together technology innovations—such as graph-based enterprise modeling, big data analytics, advanced algorithms for scenario planning, collaborative portals, easy-to-use interfaces and cloud-based delivery—into one platform.